margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 A new beginning.
 The starting point on a circle, rotating around and around.
 The old becoming new.
-The past learned so taht new stories can be created.
+The past learned so that new stories can be created.
 A sequence that is then shifted to a new rotation.
 A new routine developing, an adaptation like in music that helps the circle enlarge, grow, renew.
 The dropping of old past, old baggage.